nories/jquery-spectragram/README.md

 v0.02 (2012-Jul-15) - Added accessData method to manage once all Instagram credentials.
 v0.01 (2012-Jul-04) - Release

+#Contributing
+In lieu of a formal styleguide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code using [grunt](https://github.com/cowboy/grunt).

+### Important notes
+Please don't edit files in the main directory as they are generated via grunt.
+You'll find source code in the `src` subdirectory!

+While grunt can run the included unit tests via PhantomJS, this shouldn't be considered a substitute for the real thing.
+Please be sure to test the `test/*.html` unit test file(s) in _actual_ browsers.

 #Further notes
 Developed by [Adrian Quevedo](http://adrianquevedo.com) at Núcleo Digital S.A.S, in Bogotá - Colombia.